joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ![](./assets/header.png)

-7. Open a browser and navigate to `http://localhost:8000`.
-You should see our University of Discord homepage.
+6. Open a browser and navigate to `http://localhost:8000`.
+You should see our University of Discord web application.
 Currently, all of the values are hard-coded.
 We'll fix this in the next exercises.

+## 0.3 Setting up the database

+Let's set up the database we'll use for this lab.

+1. Open the Laragon terminal.

+1. In the Laragon terminal load the database by running the following commands (ensure, if you copy and past the commands, there are no spaces - it's a good idea to type them out):

+   1. Navigate the the MySQL bin folder:
+      1. `cd C:\laragon\bin\mysql\mysql-8.0.30-winx64\bin`
+   2. Run the command below to run the database script:
+      1. `mysql -u root -p < C:\code\lab_10\seeds\university.sql`
+   3. You'll be prompted for a password, just press enter.
+   4. To check the database has been created:
+      1. From the terminal run: `mysql -u root -p`
+      2. Again, you'll be prompted for a password, just press enter.
+      3. You should now be in the MySQL shell.
+Run the following command to see the databases: `show databases;`
+      4. You should see the `university_web` database listed.
+This is the database you created by running university.sql.

 Phew!
 That was a lot of setup.
 But now we are ready to start adding some dynamic functionality.